tem-energy/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## what.
 <!--
-* overview of what changed as a result of these commits.
+* Overview of what changed as a result of these commits.
-* use bullet points to be concise and to the point.
+* Use bullet points to be concise and to the point.
-* use plain simple English.
+* Use plain simple English.
 -->

 ## why.
 <!--
-* provide the justifications for the changes, e.g. business case.
+* Provide the justifications for the changes, e.g. business case.
-* describe why these changes were made and how they address the problem.
+* Describe why these changes were made and how they address the problem.
 -->

 ## dependencies.